max-matulic/automated-picture-gallery/README.md

 # Automated picture gallery
-* As a project assignment I made an automated picture gallery.
+* As a project assignment I made an automated picture gallery using jQuery.

 ## ⚙️ Features
 * User can use next and previous buttons if you want to change pictures by yourself.